Minkhantthwin/Minkhantthwin/README.md

 ### ⚡ Fun Fact
-When I'm not coding, I'm sleeping or eating, I don't know figure yourself out. 😅
+When I'm not coding, I'm sleeping or eating, I don't know figure yourself out. 😅 I don't want to get into relationship. :] Pls don't flirt with me.

 ---